THE BASQUE COUNTRY, THE PYRENEES & A RIOJA WINE TOUR: Explore Regions of Spain & France

 TUES, June 5 Travel/WED, June 6: Arrive Bilbao • Meals: D

 Travel from your home city to Bilbao, Spain.
 Arrive in Bilbao on the the next day.
 Welcome to Spain’s Basque Country!
 Take time to check in to the hotel and relax or wander around the Guggenheim Museum and the streets of Bilbao.
 Our hotel will be very close to the museum.
 Later that day, meet your group of fellow travelers, tour guides and director during Tour Orientation.
 You will learn more details about the trip at this meeting.
 Afterward, we will enjoy a Welcome Dinner at a Basque restaurant in Bilbao selected by our guides.

 THUR, June 7: Guggenheim Museum; San Sebastian ‘Pintxo Hunt’ • Meals: B, D

-Today, we will have a museum-guided tour of the Guggenheim.
-We’ll spend the morning and early afternoon touring the Guggenheim and take in their special exhibits.
+Today, we will have a guided tour of the Guggenheim Museum.
+We’ll spend the morning and early afternoon touring the Guggenheim and taking in their special exhibits.
 The museum building, designed by Frank Gehry, is a work of art itself.
 Constructed from titanium and glass, it looks like an abstract sculpture.
 In the later afternoon, we’ll head to San Sebastian, a short drive from Bilbao.
 San Sebastian is one the the most beautiful coastal cities in Spain’s Basque region.
 Some have said, “It is impossible to lay eyes on San Sebastian and not fall madly in love with it.”
 San Sebastian is known for its exceptional gastronomy, beautiful beaches, chic boutiques and lively pintxo bars.
 We’ll check in to our hotel and spend the evening on an ‘pintxo hunt’.
 Our guides will show you some of the best pintxo bars in town.
 This is a truly a local, lively experience!